watsonwork/watsonwork-helloworld/README.md

 A Node.js example app that sends a message to [Watson Work] (https://workspace.ibm.com).

-Watson Work provides **spaces** for people to exchange **messages** in conversations.
-This program shows how to retrieve information about a space, then send a message to the conversation in that space.
+The Watson Work platform provides **spaces** for people to exchange **messages** in conversations.
+This sample app shows how to retrieve information about a space, then send a message to the conversation in that space.

 It also demonstrates how to authenticate an application and obtain the OAuth token needed to make Watson Work API calls.